hynchl/simple-eda-and-heart-rate/README.md

-# Simple Arduino Script for measure EDAand Heart Rate
+# Simple Arduino Script for measure EDA and Heart Rate
 This is a simple Arduino Script for measure EDA a.k.a.
 GSR and Heart Pulse
 <!--
 ![image](/photo.jpg)